smchargue/theHandshakeGuy/_posts/2024-02-04-InjectTabAction.md

 }
 ```

 Nothing overly complex here.
-We create a jQuery element with styling simpler to normal tab elements.
+We create a jQuery element with markup simpler to a normal tab item.
 We then append it to the list of k-tabstrip-items.
 And finally set an eventListener to the click event of the new tab.
 It is in the click event we execute the code we want.

 Important: return false in this event listener so that the tab is not actually activated and thereby showing an empty content container.